 Menus.
 If your menu is going to dock at the top, let the client know that, and how it will dock.
 Is it supposed to fade to dock, just a plain hard dock, or shrink?
 (Pro tip: If it’s shrinking, make a second artboard with how it should look so there is zero confusion, do this for the mobile version as well).

 Animations.
 If anything is to be animated, note it.
 Like the gun that zaps on our web design page, give them directions on how it should work, and if you can give an example of it live on the web, note the link.

 SEO.
 Remember that SEO you put in earlier?
 Any SEO text that you put in there highlight and make note of it.
 If you know which ones you would like to be H tags make note of that. (if you don’t, we’re writing an article on that now, we got you).

-Site building (fade ins, slide ins etc.) When you mouse down, how will the site ‘build itself’?
+Site building (fade-ins, slide-ins etc.) When you mouse down, how will the site ‘build itself’?
 Is the header text fading in first, and then the paragraph?
 Is it sliding in the in boxes you designed?
-Key here is to be specific.
+The key here is to be specific.
 I usually like to pick one type of build technique and stick to it.
-Too many fancy slide ins and fade ins make a site too busy and can increase load time if not implemented properly.
+Too many fancy slide-ins and fade-ins make a site too busy and can increase load time if not implemented properly.

 This is a series we dip into from time to time on tips for designers.
 You can read another we did about designing for print and how to make a great CV for designers.
 Next in this series will expand on designing for SEO and give practical examples.
 Have a happy fun day, and design your hearts out.